jhosm/cimaestro/README.txt

     * Is is possible to set thresholds that must be met for the build to be successful
     * The thresholds are updated automatically when you raise the base.
 If you achieve a certain quality, you don't want to let it degrade
 * Publishing
-    * Puts you artifacts on a well-know location with a consistent structure
+    * Puts your artifacts on a well-know location with a consistent structure

 == SYNOPSIS:

-  FIX (code sample of usage)
+  At the command line, type:
+  $ cimaestro

 == REQUIREMENTS: